Felleria/Random-joke-generator/README.md

 ## Features

-Random Jokes: The app generates jokes randomly from a collection of humorous content, ensuring a fresh and entertaining experience every time.
+Get Random Jokes: The app generates jokes randomly from a collection of humorous content, ensuring a fresh and entertaining experience every time.

 Simple Interface: The interface is intuitive and easy to use, making it suitable for users of all ages.